 24. Bookkeeper

-For those with an accounting background, remote bookkeeping is perhaps the best entry point into a fully online career as many companies are open to replacing traditional in-house financial staff.
+If you've got an accounting background, remote bookkeeping is perhaps the best entry point into a fully-online career.

 It’s also a role with a high degree of flexibility and the potential to work with multiple clients, meaning you can basically earn as much as you want if you want to fill up your calendar.